The Battle at Lake Changjin II: Plot

-The 7th Company advances towards the Sumun Bridge in blizzard conditions that freeze their compass.
-The 7th Company arrives at the bridge to find the 9th Company attacking the U.S. forces and they join the attack, rescuing the 9th Company survivors but are forced to withdraw.
-The 7th and 9th Company soldiers tend their wounded and eat frozen canned food, while Qianli counts the dead.
-U.S. bombers attack the area with minimal effect.
-A 9th Company soldier recounts their attack on the bridge which caused slight damage.
-The U.S. forces repair the bridge and their defensive positions.
-The 7th and 9th Companies plan a new attack, the 9th Company commander says that they must destroy the bridge and then dies from an earlier wound.
+The 7th Company advances towards the Water Gate Bridge in blizzard conditions that freeze their compass.
+The 7th Company arrives at the bridge to find the 9th Company attacking the U.S. forces and they join the attack, rescuing the 9th Company survivors but ultimately being forced to withdraw.
+U.S. bombers attack the area with minimal effect while U.S. forces repair the bridge and their defensive positions.
+The 7th and 9th Companies plan a new attack, the 9th Company commander says that they must destroy the bridge before dying from an earlier wound.

 U.S. forces at the bridge inventory their weapons while armored reinforcements proceed toward the bridge.
 The U.S. commander, a Captain plans to draw the PVA onto the south end of the bridge and then destroy them.
 Qianli briefs both companies on the plan to attack the bridge from four different directions.
 Qianli tells Wanli to run free showing that he has earned his trust.
 The companies salute the sun looking north towards China and recite "Long live the People's Republic of China" before splitting up for the attack.